 Related: How to configure Filebeat for TLS

-The -E override applies only to the current command and does not modify /etc/filebeat/filebeat.yml.
-Change the key to output.logstash.hosts or another active output.* setting when you are testing a different destination type.
+The -E override applies only to the current Filebeat process and does not modify /etc/filebeat/filebeat.yml.
+Use the matching setting name, such as output.logstash.hosts, when a different output type is enabled.

 $ echo $?
 0

-A zero exit status means Filebeat completed the output test successfully with the selected settings.
+A zero exit status means Filebeat completed the selected output test successfully.

 $ sudo filebeat test config -c /etc/filebeat/filebeat.yml Config OK